georgjz/atari-st-project-template/README.md

 make
 ```

 The makefile will look for all source files ending with `*.s` in the directory `src/` and all its subdirectories.
 Include files ending with `*.inc` will automatically added to the assembler arguments with `-I`.
 These files are translated into object files and listings will be placed in the directory `obj/`.
-Finally, the linker will build the final executable and place it in `build/release`.
+Finally, the linker will build the final executable and place it in `build/`.

-**NOTE**: There's no difference between the `debug` and `release` configuration as of now.
-Standard is `release`.
-You can add your own `debug` configuration if you wish so.

 ### Switching between Syntax Standards